Physical Symptoms of narcissistic abuse-What You Need To Know

 Recognizing the Emotional and Psychological Impact of Narcissistic Trauma

 Narcissistic abuse is a form of emotional and psychological trauma that can have devastating and long-lasting effects on the victim.
-The emotional and psychological impact of this type of abuse can be just as severe as physical abuse, and in some cases, even more damaging.
+The emotional and psychological impact of this type of abuse can be as severe as physical abuse.
+In some cases, it may even be more damaging.

 • Flashbacks or intrusive memories: Reliving the abuse through vivid and distressing memories or nightmares.